 - Fold in the chocolate chips.

-- Scoop the dough onto a parchment or silpat lined baking sheet.
-I use a (1 3/4 inch) scoop, but you can use a tablespoon.
-Space the cookies well apart, and flatten them slightly with the back of a spoon.
+- Scoop the dough onto a lined baking sheet.
+I use a #40 cookie scoop which holds about 1 1/2 tablespoons.
+Space the cookies well apart, and flatten them slightly with your fingers or the back of a spoon.

 - Bake for 8 to 10 minutes.
 Don’t overbake these, the cookies will look underdone, but they will firm up as they cool.